otrv4/otrv4/otrv4.md

   eq3 = constant_time_eq(P, A3)
 ```

-1. Depending the result of the above operations, compute:
+1. Depending of the result of the above operations, compute:

 ```
   T1 = constant_time_select(eq1, encode(G * t1), encode(G * r1 + A1 * c1))